4-hydroxy-3-methylbut-2-en-1-yl diphosphate synthase

 The substrate of this enzyme is 2-C-methyl-D-erythritol 2,4-cyclodiphosphate (MEcPP) and the product is (E)-4-hydroxy-3-methylbut-2-en-1-yl diphosphate (HMB-PP).
 Electrons are donated by two reduced ferredoxin proteins per reaction.
+The enzyme characterised from Thermosynechococcus elongatus contains an iron-sulfur cluster.

-This enzyme participates in the MEP pathway (non-mevalonate pathway) of Isoprenoid precursor biosynthesis.
+The reaction is part of the non-mevalonate pathway (MEP pathway) of isoprenoid precursor biosynthesis.

 Nomenclature

-This enzyme belongs to the family of oxidoreductases, specifically those acting on CH or CH_{2} groups with a disulfide as acceptor.
+This enzyme is an oxidoreductase, specifically one acting on CH or CH_{2} groups with a disulfide as acceptor.
 The systematic name of this enzyme class is (E)-4-hydroxy-3-methylbut-2-en-1-yl-diphosphate:protein-disulfide oxidoreductase (hydrating).